❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Aug 26, 2023 | Massachusetts Prenuptial Agreements

-A Prenuptial Agreement or Premarital Agreement is a contract between two prospective parties that are planning to be married.
-The agreement becomes effective upon marriage.
-Prenuptial Agreements are a way for both parties to determine how their property and assets can be managed ahead of time, if the marriage ends in divorce or death of a spouse.
-Before entering into a Prenuptial Agreement, it is important that both parties consult with a separate licensed attorney(Boston Prenup Attorney)) to review the Agreement in order to ensure the Agreement is fair and enforceable.
+Thinking about tying the knot in Boston soon?
+Congrats!
+On both the engagement and the foresight to consider a prenuptial agreement (which is probably why you clicked on this article).
+A prenuptial agreement or premarital agreement is a contract between two prospective spouses who are planning to be married.
+These agreements are a way for both parties to determine how their property and assets can be managed ahead of time, if the marriage ends in divorce or the death of a spouse.
+But before entering into a Boston prenup, it is important that both parties consider consulting with a separate licensed attorney (i.e., a Boston prenup attorney) to review the prenup agreement in order to ensure the contract is fair and enforceable.
+So, without further ado, let’s chat about what you need to know about Boston prenups and prenup attorneys.

 What is the UPAA/UPMAA?

 In 1983, the Uniform Premarital Act was drafted with hopes to promote uniformity and continuity of the enforcement of Prenuptial Agreements (Premarital Agreements, Antenuptial Agreements) across the States.
 In 2012, it was revised and called the Uniform Premarital and Marital Agreements Act.
 Currently, twenty-eight (28) States have adopted one of these standards.
+Massachusetts is not one of the twenty-eight states that have adopted the UPAA/UPMAA standards.
+However, they do allow prenuptial agreements as outlined in MGL Chapter 209 §25.

-Who might benefit from a Premarital Agreement in Boston?
+Who might benefit from a premarital agreement in Boston?

 • Maintaining separate property